jantman/python-package-skeleton/README_skeleton.rst

 It's recommended that you install into a virtual environment (virtualenv / venv).
 See the `virtualenv usage documentation <http://www.virtualenv.org/en/latest/>`_ for information on how to create a venv.
-If you really want to install system-wide, you can (using sudo).

 .. code-block:: bash